-In addition to offering a wide range of courses, each department also offers an undergraduate “concentration”—a more intensive curriculum for students who wish to focus their liberal arts studies within a specific field.
-Liberal Arts faculty are also open to working with students one-on-one through for-credit Independent Study Projects (ISPs).
+These concentrations offer an intensive curriculum for students to focus liberal arts studies within a specific field.
+Students may also work one-on-one with faculty through Independent Study Projects (ISPs).

-The mission of the Liberal Arts division is threefold: to provide a strong general education, to offer possibilities for focused study, and to foster opportunities for deepening and enriching art and design practice.
-In Liberal Arts classes students learn to articulate ideas with independence and confidence; think creatively, critically and analytically; and develop a lifelong curiosity about the world.
+The mission of Liberal Arts is threefold: to provide a strong general education, to offer possibilities for focused study, and to deepen and enrich art and design practice.
+In Liberal Arts classes students articulate ideas with independence and confidence.
+They learn to think creatively, critically and analytically, and develop a lifelong curiosity about the world.

 For more information